Deconstructed Hypercharge: A Natural Model of Flavour: Introduction

 In all such models with a flavour-deconstructed EW symmetry, there are new heavy gauge bosons that couple directly to the Higgs.
 This unavoidably leads to tree-level NP corrections to electroweak precision observables (EWPO), as well as 1-loop contributions to the Higgs mass-squared parameter $\delta m_h^2$, which threatens to destabilize the EW scale~\cite{Farina:2013mla}.
 However, radiative Higgs mass corrections are minimized when the gauge boson masses are as low as is phenomenologically viable -- which recall is not much more than 1 TeV when invoking $U(2)^n$ flavour symmetries.
-In this way, we see that solving the flavour puzzle at a low scale is closely linked to the (in)stability of the EW scale in this intermediate energy r\'egime, where it appears to be a fact of life that supersymmetry (or compositeness of the Higgs, or whatever else solves the `large hierarchy problem') does not yet operate to protect $m_h^2$.
+In this way, we see that solving the flavour puzzle at a low scale is closely linked to the (in)stability of the EW scale in this intermediate energy r\'egime~\cite{Davighi:2023iks}, where it appears to be a fact of life that supersymmetry (or compositeness of the Higgs, or whatever else solves the `large hierarchy problem') does not yet operate to protect $m_h^2$.
 If we are fortunate enough that the flavour puzzle is resolved at low scales, and if we do not want to give up hope on $m_h^2$ being fundamentally calculable (and not fine-tuned beyond the first few digits), then it is important to identify which viable options are most natural.

 A particularly promising direction is the deconstructed hypercharge (DH) option, where one benefits from $g_Y$ being the smallest SM gauge coupling, both in suppressing tree-level corrections to EWPO $\propto g_Y^2 /m_X^2$ as well as radiative Higgs mass corrections from the gauge sector scaling as $\delta m_h^2 \propto g_Y^2 m_X^2/(4\pi)^2$.
 As could already be anticipated, the reciprocal scaling of these corrections with $m_X$ prefers the gauge field to have an intermediate mass of a few TeV, where both constraints (as well as high-$p_T$ bounds) can be simultaneously satisfied.